The Moralization Corpus: Frame-Based Annotation and Analysis of Moralizing Speech Acts across Diverse Text Genres: Conclusion

 \section{Conclusion}

 In this paper, we introduced the Moralization Corpus, a novel, frame-based resource for analyzing how moral values are strategically employed in argumentative discourse.
+The empirical patterns observed in the dataset -- including the distribution of moral values, demands, and discourse roles -- illustrate how the annotation framework enables systematic analysis of moral framing strategies in discourse.
 Our framework operationalizes moralization as the interplay between moral values, demands, and discourse participants, allowing for a fine-grained analysis of how moral rhetoric functions across genres.
-The annotation procedure and resulting data shed light on the pragmatics of moralizing communication, demonstrating that moralizations often rely on implicit reasoning and contextual inference rather than overt moral vocabulary.
+The annotation procedure and resulting data shed light on the pragmatics of moralizing communication, demonstrating that moralizations often rely on implicit reasoning and situated inference rather than (only) overt moral vocabulary, and that many moralizing demands are realized implicitly and require contextual interpretation.
 Experimental results with several LLMs show that detailed task definitions are essential for reliable moralization detection, whereas few-shot examples and explanation generation do not consistently improve performance.
-Human–model comparisons further reveal that both groups face similar challenges -- particularly regarding implicitness, subjectivity, and the pragmatic boundaries of moral speech acts.
+Human-model comparisons further reveal that both groups face similar challenges -- particularly regarding implicitness, subjectivity, and the pragmatic boundaries of moral speech acts.
 Taken together, this work provides an empirical and methodological foundation for future research on moral communication, argumentation, and persuasion.
 Beyond linguistic and social-scientific applications, our results also inform computational modeling of complex, subjective, and pragmatically grounded language phenomena.